hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-employeenumber-intro.md

-An employee number is an organisation’s identifier for an individual employed by that organisation.
+An employee number is an organisation's identifier for an individual employed by that organisation.

 ### Usage Notes